25 VS Code Extensions Worth Installing in 2026

 4. Thunder Client

-Publisher: Ranga Vadhineni Why it matters: Thunder Client is essentially Postman built into VS Code.
-You can create HTTP requests, organize them into collections, set environment variables, and run tests -- all without leaving your editor.
+Publisher: Ranga Vadhineni Why it matters: Thunder Client is basically Postman built into VS Code.
+Create HTTP requests, organize them into collections, set environment variables, run tests — all without leaving your editor.
 I stopped using Postman entirely after switching to this.

 Key features: